UPDATE 2023: I’ve fully updated this article with new ways to make friends, more information, etc. Enjoy.

 - Sports groups – generally healthy, social people.
 You won’t find any lazy couch potatoes here.
 Hiking/camping/outdoors groups are also brilliant for meeting fit, healthy people.

 - Book clubs – similar to above, usually great thinkers.

 - Other random groups.
 There’s a tonne of other groups on Meetup, including cooking classes, pub crawl groups, general social groups, trivia groups, movie groups, barbecue groups, etc. The people in them will be more of a mixed bag, but it’s easy enough to find some quality mates if you go to a few of these groups.

 Forums, Groups, etc

-You can jump onto self-improvement forums like mine, or the Skilled Seducer forums, or the Good Looking Loser forums, or the Fastlane Forums, etc – places where hardworking dudes hang out.
+You can jump onto self-improvement forums like this one, or any similar forums (a couple of my clients have made friends through the Fastlane Forums, the Skilled Seducer Forums).
+Basically, any places where hardworking dudes hang out.
 Post a thread saying, “Looking for guys who live in [name of your city]” and see who’s keen to grab a beer and hangout.
 I’ve even had a few guys in my group coaching program meet up with each other and become solid bros.
 I myself have made 3 friends in real life through forums.